This information explains how your cancer treatment may affect your sex life.Back to top

 - Sperm Banking

-- Fertility Preservation: Options for Women Who Are Starting Cancer Treatment
+- Fertility Preservation: Options for Females Starting Cancer Treatment

-- Fertility Evaluation and Fertility Preservation: Options for Women Who Have Completed Cancer Treatment
+- Fertility Evaluation and Fertility Preservation: Options for Females Who Have Completed Cancer Treatment

 - Building Your Family After Cancer Treatment: Information for Men